scimarin/fromthetransistor/1-transistors/README.md

 - the boolean function is saved in a look-up table within the CLB
     - lookup table i.e. LUT
     - LUT acts like memory.
 4-in 1-out LUT can generate any 4-input boolean logic function
-- array has programmable interconnect between logic function
+- array has programmable interconnect between logic functions (so interconnects between `CLB`s and `IO` blocks)
 - arrays mass-produced, then programmed after fab
-    - programmed by blowing fuses, loading SRAM bits or flashing
+    - programmed by blowing fuses, loading SRAM bits or flashing (probably from bootrom, not sure)
+- cannot set initial state, since all is based on voltages; so you always need to wait for signals to settle, which you need to account for in the design.
+- `coarse grained` elements: dedicated memory (block RAM), embedded processors, flash memory, floating point units, multipliers etc. basically anything that's already pre-fabed
+    - main benefit: reduce density compared to building them from `CLB`s only.

-As in Verilog, three abstraction layer of programming FPGAs:
+As in Verilog, three abstraction layer of programming FPGAs (generalized, in reality can be more):
 - unit-transaction level (behavioural)
 - register transfer level
 - gate level
 One iterates between all of them to meet functionality, fab and timing constraints

-#### CLB
+##### CLB
+- this is considered `fine-grained` fabric
-- made out of an (read-only) LUT, a D-Flip-Flop and a multiplexer (this is called a slice, there can be multiple slices in the CLB)
+- made out of an (read-only) LUT, a D-Flip-Flop and a multiplexer (this is called a slice, there can be multiple slices in the CLB) + a fast interconnect.
-    - in reality this can be a bit more complex as a CLB can actually be made of multiples "slices", each of which contains an LUT, a DFF and some multiplexers
+    - in reality this can be a bit more complex as a CLB can actually be made of multiples "slices", each of which contains an LUT, a DFF and some multiplexers + interconnects
+    - slices can also have other sutff like carry chains, shift registers, internal muxes, xor gates etc.
+- interconnects can be routed to other CLBs, IO blocks or some other coarse grained on-board fabric
 - LUT stores the functions outputs
 - the multiplexer is used to select an output based on the input (all from LUT)
 - in order to update the LUT based on the result of some combinational logic, use the DFF.
 DFF is needed to make the whole thing sequential